mvolkmann/blog/src/smalltalk/30-development-environment.md

 and press cmd-b (Browse it)
 to open a System Browser with that class already selected.

+Selecting a class name in an already open System Browser and pressing cmd-b (Browse it) opens a new System Browser.
+There is no command to navigate to the selected class within the current System Browser.

 For more detail, see
 <a href="https://cuis-smalltalk.github.io/TheCuisBook/A-brief-introduction-to-the-system-Browser.html"
 target="_blank">A brief introduction to the System Browser</a>.